selesse/wol-proxy/README.md

 This project has three main pieces of functionality:

 1. Send a Wake-on-Lan (WoL) packet to a device on your network (`--wol`)
-2. A proxy server that listens for webhook requests
+2. A proxy server that listens for webhook requests (`--proxy`)
-3. A client/server mode for communicating between the proxy and a client.
+3. A client/server mode for communicating between the proxy and a client (`--client`, `--server`)

 The ideal setup:

+1. Something to trigger the WoL via webhook, e.g. ifttt.com
-1. A publicly visible server that hosts the webhook listener and the server
+2. A publicly visible server that hosts the webhook listener and the server relay
-2. A Raspberry Pi, connected to the device you want to WoL, that acts as a client
+3. A Raspberry Pi, connected to the device you want to WoL, that acts as a client

 In my case, I setup an Nginx forwarder to the webhook listener.
 So you'd have: